yuhr/fncmd/README.md

 ## Restrictions

-`fncmd` won't support following features by design:
+`fncmd` won't support following features by design.

-- Show authors on the help message
-- Change the name and the version of the command to arbitrary values
-- Attach `#[fncmd]` to functions other than `main`

 That's why `fncmd` states “opinionated”.

+### Can't show authors in the help message

+Showing authors in the help will simply be a noise from general user's point of view.

+### Can't change the name and the version of the commands to different values

-Showing authors on the help will simply be a noise from general user's point of view, and changing metadata such as `name` and `version` to different values from the ones defined in `Cargo.toml` can easily undermine maintainability and consistency of them.
+Changing metadata such as `name` and `version` to different values from the ones defined in `Cargo.toml` can easily undermine maintainability and consistency of them.

+### Can't attach `#[fncmd]` to functions other than `main`

 Attaching `#[fncmd]` to arbitrary functions can lead to a bloated single file codebase, which should be avoided in general.

 ## Why nightly